 With this control on, the calculation ignores ligands located farther than the nearest neighboring central atom.
-The user can check if central atoms are included in the 1st coordination sphere by visiting the 7th section of the Coordination geometry listing.
+The user can check if central atoms are included in the 1st coordination sphere by visiting Section V of the Coordination geometry listing.

 Exclude ligands with zero-weight bonds from coordination polyhedra